keystonejs/keystone/packages/create-keystone-app/templates/todo/README.md

 # Starter Project - Todo List

 This is the todo list - the simplest implementation of Keystone.
 The todo list allows you to see what the minimum requirements are for running Keystone.
-It has no fancy extras and only one list - easy peasy!
+It has no fancy extras and only one list.

 **[Read the Keystone Docs](https://v5.keystonejs.com)**

 ## Running the Project.

 ```
-yarn start
+yarn dev
 ```

 Then visit: